 You’re welcome to ask your fellows to sign agreements or complete paperwork necessary for their onboarding, including confidentiality agreements and indemnifications.
 You don’t need to clear these with us, although you might want to offer some context to your fellows, since they likely haven’t run into anything similar before.

-you make an offer.
+.
 (For instance, some organizations employ fellows as independent contractors and aren’t required to determine citizenship or work authorization, while others employ fellows as W2 employees and need to confirm that they’re authorized to work in the US).
+We

 Payment to Progressive Pipeline